bitfield/gotestdox/README.md

 TestMatchIsFalseForNonMatchingInput
 ```

 We haven't just improved the names of our existing tests; we've actually generated new test cases.
 That's powerful.
-When we describe some particular case explicitly, it's easy to see what *other* possibilities we haven't tested.
+When we're forced to describe some particular case explicitly, it becomes obvious what *other* possibilities exist that we haven't yet tested.

 ## The friendly manual